VenkataBendi/LumiraDXBlogApiTechnicalTest/README.md

  public static final String BASE_URL = "http://localhost:8888/api";
  ```

-**Note:** This automation has implemented the end point  " http://localhost:8888/api/ "\
+**Note:** This automation test suite has implemented the end point  " http://localhost:8888/api/ "\

 **_I was not able to load https://localhost:8889/api/_** with the instructions provided.